 Reputation and Third-Party Reviews

-- Seek long-running community feedback, for instance on Reddit, Twitter, and Trustpilot.
+- Review longer-running community feedback, including discussions and user reports on platforms such as Reddit, Twitter, and Trustpilot.

 Technology and Energy Model